3 Reasons to Join an Online Freelance Community

 They say that a smart person learns from their mistakes, but a wise person learns from the mistakes of others!
 Mentors are an invaluable part of life in general, but they are especially useful when you are starting something new.

 Freelancing has many benefits, but it also has its challenges.
-Finding new clients, managing your finances, marketing your business—it can be daunting, especially when you’re just starting out.
+Finding new clients, managing your finances, marketing your business – it can be daunting, especially when you’re just starting out.
 When you join an online freelance community, you essentially have access to the experience of however many people are in that group.
 They can share their experiences, offer advice, and provide valuable emotional support.
-Just talking to someone who has been in the position you are in can be hugely reassuring!
+Just talking to someone who has been in your position can be hugely reassuring!

 2. A Sense of Belonging